BoyStot/Marlin-AMSSE/README.md

-# Anycubic Mega-S Marlin 1.1.9 by Stot
+# Anycubic Mega-SSE Marlin 1.1.9 by Stot

 This is a custom version of the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin) for the Anycubic Mega-S, based on [ davidramiro's repo](https://github.com/davidramiro/Marlin-Ai3M).

 ## Why use this?

-Other than the great updates added by Davids repo this fork has support for the Stot Switching Extruder, a single stepper extruder capable of automatically switching between 4 filaments.
+Other than the great updates added by Davids repo this fork has support for the Stot Switching Extruder (SSE), a single stepper extruder capable of automatically switching between 4 filaments.

-To support this a second menu has been added for 'Filament' to select active filaments and load/unload them.
+To support this a second menu has been added for '~ Filament' to select active filaments and load/unload them on the Anycubic TFT.

-I also made the existing 'Special' menu easier to read on the AnyCubic TFT
+I also made the existing 'Special' menu easier to read and in a better order.

 ## How to flash this?